|

 KillerRed codon usage is optimized for high expression in mammalian cells (humanized) [Haas et al., 1996].
 Membrane localization signal (MLS) of neuromodulin is linked to the KillerRed N-terminus.
 The MLS (N-terminal 20 amino acid residues of neuromodulin) contains a signal for posttranslational palmitoylation of cysteines 3 and 4 that targets KillerRed to cellular membranes [Skene and Virag, 1989].

-pKillerRed-mem can be used as a source of MLS-KillerRed hybrid sequence.
-The vector backbone contains unique restriction sites that permit it excision and further insertion into expression vector of choice.
+pKillerRed-mem vector can be used as a source of MLS-KillerRed hybrid sequence.
+The vector backbone contains unique restriction sites that permit its excision and further insertion into expression vector of choice.

 SV40 early promoter (PSV40) provides neomycin resistance gene (Neor) expression to select stably transfected eukaryotic cells using G418.
 Bacterial promoter (P) provides kanamycin resistance gene expression (Kanr) in E. coli.
 Kanr/Neor gene is linked with herpes simplex virus (HSV) thymidine kinase (TK) polyadenylation signals.